The Sexy IBM Selectric Was the iPad of 1961

-To shape the outer shell, McCroskery had the engineers make a cast of the machine’s inner mechanism.
-He designed a single form that barely cleared the machinery’s edges.
-“I just drew the edges of that cast and made a Plexiglas template,” he said.
-“We fit the entire kit and caboodle inside.
+To shape the outer shell, [Noyes's senior designer Allan] McCroskery had the engineers make a cast of the machine's inner mechanism.
+He designed a single form that barely cleared the machinery's edges.
+"I just drew the edges of that cast and made a Plexiglas template," he said.
+"We fit the entire kit and caboodle inside.
 That gave us the shape of the whole beast.
-It didn’t take a lot of thought.”
+It didn't take a lot of thought."

 McCroskery added, "I did it like a car designer doing a car, but with old-fashioned modeling clay."
 Indeed, the Selectric's controlled curves suggest some of the best automobile design of the time — an era when new compacts such as the Italian-influenced Chevrolet Corvair and Ford Falcon were moving beyond the tail fin.